-Community creator Thakeham Group is backing the Ocean Sheroes’ bid to race cross the Pacific Ocean.
+Community creator Thakeham Group is backing the Ocean Sheroes’ bid to race across the Pacific Ocean.
 The attempt by four intrepid women rowers is to raise awareness of plastic pollution in seas around the globe.

 Described as “one of the toughest races on Earth”, the boat’s four-woman team is competing in The Great Pacific Race.
 The endurance contest begins in San Francisco on May 25th.
-Crews from around the world will compete over 2,400 nautical miles until the race ends in Hawaii.
+Crews from around the world will complete over 2,400 nautical miles until the race ends in Hawaii.

 If successful, the Ocean Sheroes will become only the third female crew to complete the endurance race.
 They will also join an exclusive set of only 60 rowers to finish.

 South-East based Thakeham will be the Sustainability and Education Partner for the Ocean Sheroes challenge.
 Thakeham chief executive officer Rob Boughton said: “The Ocean Sheroes face an irresistible challenge that immediately captured the imagination of everyone at Thakeham.
 The challenge goes beyond epic endurance because it is raising awareness for the important issue of plastic pollution in our seas.